mbahng/mbahng-com/Research/ml/2013sermanet_overfeat.md

 # Contribution

-   Introduced new CNN architecture that got 1st on ImageNet 2013 competition.
+   Introduced new CNN architecture featuring multiscale sliding-window approach that got 4th/1st/1st on ImageNet 2013 competition in classification, localization, and detection, respectively.
 14.18% error rate for accurate model, and ensemble of 7 accurate models gives 13.6% error.

 # Background